dguo/dotfiles/systems/mac/README.md

             * Clock Options
                 * Change "Style" to "Analog" if using iStat Menus
             * Change Spotlight to "Don't Show in Menu Bar"
-    * Siri & Spotlight
-        * Turn off "Ask Siri"
-    * Privacy & Security
-        * Turn on FileVault
     * Desktop & Dock
         * Dock
             * Make it smaller
         * Change "Double-click a window's title bar to" to "Minimize"
         * Turn on "Minimize windows into application icon"
         * Turn on "Automatically hide and show the Dock"
-        * Turn off "Show recent applications in Dock"
+        * Turn off "Show suggested and recent applications in Dock"
         * Hot corners
             * Top left: Mission Control
             * Top right: Desktop
-    * Disploys
-        * Advanced
-            * Battery & Energy
+    * Displays
-                * Turn off "Slightly dim the display on battery"
         * Night Shift
             * Turn on Night Shift from 9 PM to 5 AM
     * Wallpaper
         * Change it
-    * Battery
-        * Battery Health
+    * Notifications
-            * Turn off "Optimized Battery Charging"
+        * Turn off "Allow notifications when the screen is locked"
+    * Screen Time
+        * Turn it on
     * Lock Screen
-        * Change "Turn display off on battery when inactive" to "For 2 minutes"
+        * Change "Require password after screen saver begins or display is turned off" to "Immediately"
         * Turn on "Show message when locked"
-            * Show a phone number to found if lost and found
+            * Show a phone number to call if lost and found
     * Touch ID & Password
         * Register fingerprints
+    * Wallet & Apple Pay
+        * Allow notifications
     * Keyboard
         * Fastest key repeat speed
         * Shortest delay until repeat